marcocox/csv2mail/README.md

 Read a csv file & send bulk dynamical emails through a simple web interface.

-This simple 1 file php tool lets you send templated emails in bulk based on a csv (Excel) file.
-The recipients' addresses and the values of the dynamic fields are read from a csv file.
-It works with all csv formats as long as every row is translated in an email and every dynamic field is containted within its own column.
+This simple php script lets you send templated emails in bulk based on a CSV file.
+The recipients' addresses and the values of the dynamic fields are read from a CSV file.
+It works with all CSV formats as long as every row is translated in an email and every dynamic field is containted within its own column.

 Example/screenshots
 -------------------